thesheps/trunk-based-dev/PITCHME.md

 - Working on the same branch means that there will be times that concurrent change needs to be orchestrated.
 - There are some decisions that need to be made for the team!

+Next we're going to look at some common questions.

 ---

 ## Merge or Rebase?